-- Lack of Boundaries – Do not allow the toxic person to break the guidelines and limits for acceptable behaviour that you have set.
-They must be made clear and consistently reinforced or the toxic person will usually keep pushing and escalating the situation until they get what they want from you without having to change their behaviour.
+- Lack of Boundaries — Do not allow the toxic person to break the guidelines and limits for acceptable behaviour that you have set.
+They must be made clear and consistently reinforced, or the toxic person will usually keep pushing and escalating the situation until they get what they want from you without changing their behaviour.

-- Imposed Isolation – Do not allow yourself to become isolated and cut off from your family and friends and other supports, even if the toxic person is trying to intimidate you or coerce you into doing this.
+- Imposed Isolation — Do not allow yourself to become isolated and cut off from your family, friends, and other supports, even if the toxic person is trying to intimidate you or coerce you into doing this.

 - JADE — Do not try to justify, argue, defend or explain or it is likely to end in a circular conversation.

-- Learned Helplessness – Do not believe that you have no control over a situation.
-A toxic person will sometimes want you to think this, but there are always options and supports available if you wish to leave a situation or relationship involving a toxic person.
+- Learned Helplessness — Do not believe that you have no control over a situation.
+A toxic person will sometimes want you to think this.
+Still, options and supports are always available if you wish to leave a situation or relationship involving a toxic person.

-- Obedience – Do not just blindly follow what you are being told to do by a toxic person because you think it will lead to less confrontation.
-Decide if what they are asking from you is really in your best long-term interests, and delay giving an answer straight away so that you can have the time and space to think about it properly.
+- Obedience — Do not just blindly follow what you are being told to do by a toxic person because you think it will lead to less confrontation.
+Decide if what they are asking from you is really in your best long-term interests, and delay answering straight away so that you can have the time and space to think about it properly.

-- Rescuer Syndrome – Do not try to rescue the toxic person or compensate for their behavioural issues.
-The toxic person will only change when they are ready to, with the additional assistance of recommended treatments by qualified professionals.
+- Rescuer Syndrome — Do not try to rescue the toxic person or compensate for their behavioural issues.
+The toxic person will only change when they are ready to, with qualified professionals’ additional assistance.

-- Self-Doubt – Although it is difficult, try not to let what the toxic person says to you impact how you see yourself, your mental health or your moral compass.
-Believe in yourself, seek support, and query other friends or family about any doubts you have.
+- Self-Doubt — Although it is difficult, try not to let what the toxic person says impact how you see yourself, your mental health or your moral compass.
+Instead, believe in yourself, seek support, and query other friends or family about any doubts you have.

-Although many people have tried these strategies, sometimes over and over again, they have been shown to be less effective than the strategies that are recommended.
+Although many people have tried these strategies, sometimes repeatedly, they are less effective than the recommended strategies.

 What TO DO when dealing with toxic people:

-- The 51% Rule – Do consider your own needs just a little more than the toxic person (at least 51%) if you would like to be able to effectively help them.
+- The 51% Rule — Do consider your own needs just a little more than the toxic person (at least 51%) if you would like to help them effectively.

-- The 50% Rule – Do realise that any relationship is about the dynamic between two people, and therefore if we focus on our part in the relationship (the 50% of the relationship that we are responsible for), it can positively change the overall dynamic, much more than focusing on what the toxic person does (which is the 50% that is out of our control, and therefore not our responsibility).
+- The 50% Rule — Do realise that any relationship is about the dynamic between two people.
+Therefore, focusing on our part in the relationship (the 50% of the relationship that we are responsible for) can positively change the overall dynamic.
+Often much more than focusing on what the toxic person does (the 50% that is out of our control, and therefore not our responsibility).

-- Boundaries – Do set clear and consistent guidelines and limits (that are reasonable and safe) for acceptable behaviour with toxic people.
+- Boundaries — Set clear and consistent guidelines and limits (that are reasonable and safe) for acceptable behaviour with toxic people.
 Let them know how you will respond if they cross these boundaries and consistently reinforce these consequences when they do so.

 - Clean Up Rule — Do allow the toxic person to clean up their own messes and deal with the external consequences of their actions.
 You are only responsible for cleaning up your own messes, not theirs.

-- Get Support – Do find supportive people who are likely to be able to empathise with you and understand what you are going through.
-If they have an understanding of mental illness, personality disorders and toxic people it will be more likely that they will be able to give you the support you need.
+- Get Support — Do find supportive people who are likely to empathise with you and understand what you are going through.
+If they understand mental illness, personality disorders and toxic people, it will be more likely that they will be able to give you the support you need.

-- Journaling – Do write down whatever it is that you are thinking and feeling about the toxic person and your relationship or troubles with them.
-If you can do this without censoring yourself, taking a break or worrying about what you are writing than it can be even more therapeutic.
-If you can keep this in a safe place, do so, otherwise delete it or dispose of it in a way that it is unlikely to be seen by the toxic person.
+- Journaling — Do write down whatever you are thinking and feeling about the toxic person and your relationship or troubles with them.
+If you can do this without censoring yourself, taking a break or worrying about what you are writing, then it can be even more therapeutic.
+If you can keep this in a safe place, do so, otherwise delete it or dispose of it in a way that is unlikely to be seen by the toxic person.

-- Make Good Choices – Do devote your energy focusing on what steps you can take that will help and that are in your control.
+- Make Good Choices — Do devote your energy focusing on what is under your control and the steps you can take.
 This can reduce stress a lot.

-- Medium Chill – Do try to disengage through distraction, relaxation, meditation and other arousal reducing strategies if direct contact with the toxic person or their behaviours is unavoidable.
+- Medium Chill — Try to disengage through distraction, relaxation, meditation, and other arousal-reducing strategies if direct contact with the toxic person or their behaviours is unavoidable.

 - My Stuff/Your Stuff — Do clearly define and remind yourself what is your concern (“my stuff”) and what is actually the toxic person’s concern (“your stuff”), regardless of what they say to you.

-- Personal Safety – Do keep a list of actions that you can follow to prevent situations from escalating into verbal, emotional or physical abuse.
-This should be put into place as soon as any form of abuse is likely to happen.
-First try to stop the conversation, secondly try to leave the room or the place, and thirdly call the police.
+- Personal Safety — Do keep a list of actions that you can follow to prevent situations from escalating into verbal, emotional or physical abuse.
+It will help if you put this in place as soon as any form of violence happens.
+First, try to stop the conversation, secondly, try to leave the room or the area, and thirdly call the police.